Education Day for SNAs & Care-workers for Clean Intermittent Catheterisation

 Information for Parents/Carers

-Welcome to the Temple Street Children’s University Hospital’s (TSCUH) Multidisciplinary Spina Bifida Clinic.
+Welcome to the CHI at Temple Street’s (TSCUH) Multidisciplinary Spina Bifida Clinic.

 The overall goal of this clinic is to help children with Spina Bifida stay healthy, gain independence and become confident in their abilities.